 The Process of Cleaning a Coffee Grinder

 However, blade grinders are not ideal machines for grinding coffee.
 The main reason is that they produce uneven grounds.
 That’s why people prefer to use conical burr grinders.
-They work on a slightly different principle and therefore provide a much more consistent grind size than blade grinders do.
+They work on a slightly different principle and provide a much more consistent grind size than blade grinders.
 Instead of having blades that chop the coffee beans, they have a fixture of inner and outer burr.
 The distance between the inner and outer burr will affect the grind size.
-Cleaning burr grinders may vary by model, but basically, the process is very similar for every device.
+Cleaning burr grinders may vary by model, but the process is similar for every device.

 How to Clean the Hopper

-Most burr grinders hold beans in some kind of a hopper.
-At first, you should take out the hopper and wash it by hand.
+Most burr grinders hold beans in some kind of hopper.
+First, you should take out the hopper and wash it by hand.
 Don’t forget to clean the lid, too.
-While the hopper is out, you should turn on the grinder for a few seconds, to remove any remaining coffee.
+While the hopper is out, you should turn on the grinder for a few seconds to remove any remaining coffee.
 However, some grinders won’t be able to run while the hopper is out.
-Also, remove any rubber or plastic that comes in contact with coffee while grinding, and also wash those parts by hand.
+Also, remove any rubber or plastic in contact with coffee while grinding and wash those parts by hand.

 Cleaning the Inner Burr

 Next, you should remove the inner burr, which can be slightly more complicated, and require a tool.
-Clean both the inner and the outer burr with a stiff brush, to remove any stuck coffee.
-After all the coffee is removed, use a dry brush to wipe all the oils that are left by the coffee beans.
+Clean the inner and the outer burr with a stiff brush to remove any stuck coffee.
+After all the coffee is removed, use a dry brush to wipe all the oils left by the coffee beans.
 Then, after the parts you washed by hand are completely dry, just reassemble the grinder.